annalee-data/hospitalrecords-sql/README.md

 <br>

 ## Business Scenario
-You are working for a mid-sized hospital.
 Management wants to understand patient outcomes, doctor performance, and prescription patterns from the records between the dates 01/01/2021 to 12/31/2023.
 You are authorized to these hospital records, use SQL to answer management's questions.

 ⭐️ Goal: Create SQL queries to answer the following questions.
 1. What is the total patients by condition?